GitauHarrison/notes/comment_moderation.md

 ## Application Configurations

-To receive comments in our application, we need to provided forms that users can fill.
+To receive comments on our application, we need to provide forms that users can fill.
 The information that users pass through the forms will be used to populate our comments section.
 So, how can we make forms in Flask?

 Flask provides the `flask-wtf` extension, a wrapper around the [WTForms](https://wtforms.readthedocs.io/en/3.0.x/) package.
 Let us install it in our virtual environment: